mguerrero1995/Encryptable/README.md

   - *Logged In State Tracking:* Application can now track if and which user is currently logged in.
   - *Change Password:* Users can now change their passwords at any time through the 'Manage Acount' toolbar item.
   - *File Metadata Storage:* When a logged in user encrypts a file, the encryption data for that file is stored securely as hashed data in the encrypted_files table.
 Similarly, when a file is decrypted by a logged in user, the entry for that file is deleted from the encrypted_files table.

+**Bug Fixes:**
+- A bug was fixed where the application crashed whenever the "Enter Password" dialog was closed using the close button.

 ---